onelone852/HTOML/README.md

 ## HTOML Protocol

 **HTOML Protocol** is that specific protocol in question.
-It limits how TOML can be translated to HTML.
+It limits how TOML can be translated to HTML and aims to provide a smooth learning curve to HTML developer and a modern way to edit your HTML page.

 It should noticed that HTOML and HTOML protocol is two separated things. **HTOML** is a transpiler that transpile TOML file that follows HTOML Protocol to valid HTML. **HTOML Protocol** is just a protocol.
 It is *neither* a transpiler nor a compiler.

 ## Getting started